 Perforce can be used to store files that are shared between your development and corporate staff.
 For example, manuals and marketing documents are stored in the following path:

 The installation of the Non-Streams Sample Depot assumes that you have first installed a Perforce Server and client application.
 A 2005.2 or later version Perforce Server is required.
 To download Perforce for your platform, go to the Perforce Downloads page.
-For instructions on how to install Perforce, see the Ten Minute Test Drive page.
+For instructions on how to install Perforce, see the 5 Minute Client and Server setup on Windows page.

 To install and use the Non-Streams Sample Depot: